CodingKao/gamer-hub/README.md

 ## Links and Resources

+- Use starter code from https://socket.io/get-started/chat
-- Code from previous lab, lab 13.
+- Reference Code from previous lab, lab 13.

 ## Setup